Characters: Doctor Who Villains

 by Paul Cornell

 .
-Following that, he came back with a vengeance as a main antagonist in the Big Finish Doctor Who
+Following that, he came back with a vengeance as a main antagonist in the New Eighth Doctor Adventures

 -specific character tropes here